KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_image_based/README.md

 ### Texture Restrictions

 - A glTF `texture` used for IBL cannot have a `KHR_texture_transform` extension defined.
-- `specularEnvironmentTexture` and `diffuseEnvironmentTexture` (when used) must refer to a texture referrring to a KTX2 image of **Cubemap** type as defined in KTX2, Section 4.3.
+- `specularEnvironmentTexture` and `diffuseEnvironmentTexture` (when used) must refer to a texture referring to a KTX2 image of **Cubemap** type as defined in KTX2, Section 4.3.
 Namely:
   - `pixelHeight` must be greater than 0.
   - `pixelDepth` must be 0.
   - `numberOfArrayElements` must be 0.